 Key takeaway on OSHA and safety in the workplace

 OSHA is a large federal agency created more than 50 years ago by the OSH Act to improve workplace safety nationwide.
 Its impact on safety has been tremendously positive.
-But because of its complexity, and the powers it was given, it is often feared and misunderstood.
-We sometimes need to be reminded that OSHA’s mandate is to help all parties, employers and employees alike, to ensure safety in the workplace by minimizing hazards and preventing health issues, injuries, and casualties.
+But because of its complexity and the powers it was given, it is often feared and misunderstood.
+We sometimes need to be reminded that OSHA’s mandate is to help all parties, employers and employees alike, and to ensure safety in the workplace by minimizing hazards and preventing health issues, injuries, and casualties.

 Finally, remember that since an OSHA inspector can show up at any given time without notice, your best way to prepare is to ALWAYS comply with OSHA regulations.

 If you need help preparing your warehouse and pallet racks for an OSHA inspection, look at our webinar on How to Prepare Your Warehouse for an OSHA Visit.